- Program Highlights

 What flexibility exits in billing tuition and fees?

 We have several options.
 First, we work with your employer's educational support policy to maximize the support you can receive.
 We know that for each student the terms and conditions of support can vary and we try to be as flexible as we can to this.
-Starting in 2010, the University is now able to implement a month-to-month payment plan which can extend payments beyond your final semester thus lowering your average monthly payment.
+The University is now able to implement a month-to-month payment plan which can extend payments beyond your final semester thus lowering your average monthly payment.

 What type of support must I receive from my company?